Leads = customers = profits

 What is key for generating your B2B leads on social media is to be active.
 Spending the time to create a LinkedIn profile for your company, and simply letting it stand there on its lonesome, well, is simply time that you have wasted.
 You need to be active on your social media outlets, or potential leads will be instead noticing your active competitors.

-Take a look at LinkedIn, which generates over 80% of B2B leads in the sphere of social media for SaaS companies.
+Take a look at LinkedIn, which generates over 80% of B2B leads on social media.
+Moreover, 91% of executives consider LinkedIn a top platform for relevant and quality content (the same source), as well as for B2B marketing and B2B sales opportunities.
 Here are a few tips to be active on LinkedIn, and generate more leads:

 - You know how you log in and you are notified on how many people have viewed your profile?
 Click on theirs.
 They will be notified that you have noticed them.
 Interest begets interest.